Talfus-proj/Talfus-proj/README.md

 ## 💻 Projects

-I'll soon upload automation projects.
+I'll soon upload automation and SQL projects.

 ### 🥇 Proudest Projects
 * [Entrepreners Night Out](https://entrepreneursnightout.org/en/) is a business networking event that has been going on for 5 years.
 I am maintaining and improving the website myself using HTML, CSS and SEO.